 Typical school start dates by region of the U.S.

 The Back to School season is the third largest annual consumer spending event according to the National Retail Foundation (NRF).
 For total planned spending it comes in after winter holidays (1st) and Back to College (2nd).
-The following information is from the NRF’s 2020 Back to School survey.
-With families expecting at least some classes to be taking place online in 2021, the COVID-19 pandemic is still making an impact on shopping trends.
+The following information is from the NRF’s 2021 Back to School survey.
+Consumers planned to spend record amounts for school supplies as students returned to in-person classrooms.

-As students geared up for distance learning, electronics and computer-related equipment were expected to surpass clothing and accessories for the top category by average spend per household.
-This is pushing the total planned household spend to a high of $789.49 for 2020.
+For the second year in a row electronics and computer-related equipment were expected to surpass clothing and accessories for the top category by average spend per household.
+This pushed the total planned household spend to a high of $848.90 for 2021.
 (Learn about spending for college students in our Back to College hub.)